 Dr A M Boultwood, Reader in the Psychology of Fashion at BCU (pictured top right) orchestrated the conference and commented:

 “The conference attracted delegates from all over the world, and we’ve had very positive feedback on its success.
 It has helped to promote the University’s reputation internationally, and the exhibition provided an excellent showcase for our students’ work.”

 Alongside the Conference was the interactive Cabinets of Costume exhibition, created, designed, and built by a selection of Visual Communication students.
 The exhibition was filled with meticulous recreations of dresses from the University’s archive, some dating back as far as the 19th Century.

-Louise Chapman, Lecturer for BA (Hons) Costume Design and Practice (pictured below), explained a little more about the students’ involvement;
+Louise Chapman, Lecturer (pictured below), explained a little more about the students’ involvement;

 “With dresses featured from the Regency to the late Victorian era, students were asked to forget their contemporary pattern making knowledge and instead rely on their eyes and creative skills to study each garment and visually unpick them to reconstruct the ‘Ghosts’ of the dresses to be featured within the exhibition.